-Indian Red Our Indian Red is a single pigment color made of natural iron oxide mineral from deposits near the Chennai (also known as Madras), the capital city of the Indian state of Tamil Nadu.
+Indian Red is a single pigment color made of natural iron oxide minerals from deposits near Chennai (also known as Madras), the capital city of the Indian state of Tamil Nadu.
 Iron ores exist in great abundance throughout the Indian Peninsula and are widely distributed.
-The quality of these ores is usually excellent with a high content of ferric oxide, typically above 90%.
+The quality of these ores is usually excellent, with a high ferric oxide content, typically above 90%.

-Red iron oxide or ferric oxide is the principle coloring agent in red earths, such as Indian Red.
-This color is based on the natural mineral hematite associated with varying proportions of others mineral such as clay, chalk and silica.
+Red iron oxide or ferric oxide is the principal coloring agent in red earths, such as Indian Red.
+This color is based on the natural mineral hematite associated with varying proportions of other minerals such as clay, chalk, and silica.
 They differ from other ochers in that they do not contain water.
-In other words, the iron to which they owe their color is iron oxide not hydrated iron oxide.
+In other words, the iron to which they owe their color is iron oxide, not hydrated iron oxide.

-Natural red oxides, such as Indian red, are very opaque, absolutely permanent and have excellent covering power.
+Natural red oxides, such as Indian red, are very opaque, permanent, and have excellent covering power.
 They are strong absorbers of ultraviolet light.
 The best bluish shades are called Indian red.
-Formerly there was much confusion in the nomenclature of the red iron oxides; the names provided in the Color Names table are those specified in the ASTM Standard.
+Formerly there was much confusion in the terminology of the red iron oxides; the names provided in the Color Names table are those specified in the ASTM Standard.

 Composition and Permanence